 (FAQs)

-Q. Are there special shoes for diabetics?
+Q. Are there special shoes for people with diabetes?

-Q. Can diabetics get free shoes?
+Q. Can people with diabetes get free shoes?

 Let’s Wrap It Up